Working at Heights Training Ontario

 How This Training Protects Your Organization

-Falls from height remain one of the leading causes of serious injury on construction sites.
+Falls from height continue to be one of the top causes of serious injury on construction sites.

-Providing Ministry approved Working at Heights training helps organizations demonstrate due diligence and ensures workers are legally permitted to perform elevated work.
+Ministry approved Working at Heights training provides organizations with an opportunity to show due diligence, and gives workers the certification needed to legally complete elevated work.

 Post-Training Competency You Can Rely On